elementor/wp2static/readme.txt

 = 6.6.6 =

+ * Enhancement: improved UX when an error occurs
  * Enhancement: prevent vendor notices distorting WP2Static UI
  * Enhancement: warn when DOMDocument not available
  * Enhancement: warn when ZIP extension not available for Netlify deploy